 There are a bunch of official SAT practice questions available as part of Khan Academy's free SAT prep.
 You'll need to sign up for an account to access these resources, but it's completely free and tracks your progress over time.

 The lessons and practice questions are all divided by type, so they're very helpful for more targeted studying.
-While the strategies and suggestions aren't super useful for the Reading and Writing sections, there's a lot of Math content if you want to brush up on any concepts you might have missed or forgotten.
+While the strategies and suggestions aren't super useful for the Reading and Writing section, there's a lot of Math content if you want to brush up on any concepts you might have missed or forgotten.
 You can see a sample question below:

 Older SATs

-Although the 2016 overhaul involved big changes to the format of the test, previous versions of the SAT can still provide you with helpful study material.
+Even older, pre-2016 versions of the SAT can still provide you with helpful study material.

 Free Full Practice Tests